cfuselli/WikiTricks/README.md

 ### What is WikiTricks?

 WikiTricks is a set of tools for working with DokuWiki.
 It is for now just a simple script to handle the definition of variables to use in a note and the dynamic numbering of Figures.

+Features:
+ * Define variables in a .ini file
+ * Update variables directly from a python script
+ * Dynamically number figures

 ### How to use variables?